Skip to content

 type

-Return the type tag of a record as a keyword.
+Return the type of a value as a keyword.
+For records, returns the record's type name:

 (type (make-point 3 4)) ; => :point